tjesi/tjesi.github.io/_pages/academic.md

 I am/have been on the program committee for the following conferences/workshops:
 - 2022: The 10th Workshop on Encrypted Computing & Applied Homomorphic Cryptography

- I am/have been a reviewer for the following publications:
+ I am/have been a reviewer for the following conferences/workshops:
  - 2020: CT-RSA and SAC.
  - 2021: Financial Crypto, Eurocrypt, CT-RSA, ACISP, CCS, ESORICS, MathCrypt and SAC.
  - 2022: PKC, PETS, ANTS, CCS, PQCrypto and ESORICS.